Linkaynn/character-vault-issues/README.md

 # Characters Vault Project

-This repository its to manage all issues related to Character Vault project.
+This repository its to manage all issues related to Characters Vault project.
 Feel free to share your concerns.

 ## Project status